InHouse-Banana/DataScientistChallenge/README.md

 **Answer:**

 1. [v0\_Baseline\_FeatureExploration/00\_ExploratoryAnalysis\_ETL.ipynb](v0_Baseline_FeatureExploration/00_ExploratoryAnalysis_ETL.ipynb):
-	- Contains the first pass of EDA and ETL, dropping features that would create subcategories with few items, have multiple nan values or undescribed values.
-Created a new feature `BAL_AMT = BILL_AMT - PAY_AMT`.
+	- Contains the first pass of EDA and ETL.
+In this first pass, features that would create subcategories with few items, have multiple nan values or undescribed values were dropped.
+Additionally, a new feature `BAL_AMT = BILL_AMT - PAY_AMT` was created.
-	- Moreover, it was found that there are outliers in the numerical features and that also the categories to predict are umbalanced.
+	- Moreover, it was found that there were outliers in the numerical features, also the categories inside the target were umbalanced.
-	- Finally, the output of this is the data for training in its original format and one-hot-encoded version, in addition to the encoder.
+	- Finally, the data for training in its original format and one-hot-encoded version, in addition to the encoder were exported.

 2. [00\_ExploratoryAnalysis\_ETL](00_ExploratoryAnalysis_ETL.ipynb):
-	- Second iteration of EDA and ETL.
-Based on the findings of the first model training, some the categories with few elements were dropped, e.g. `education = others` and `marriage = others`.
+	- Contains the second iteration of EDA and ETL.
+Based on the findings of the first model training, some of the categories with few elements were dropped, e.g. `education = others` and `marriage = others`.
-	- Exported the data for training in its original format and one-hot-encoded version, in addition to the encoder.
+	- The data for training in its original format and one-hot-encoded version, in addition to the encoder were exported.

 - [ x ] Jupyter Notebook for Prediction Modeling:

 **Answer:**

 1. [v0\_Baseline\_FeatureExploration/01\_Model.ipynb](v0_Baseline_FeatureExploration/01_Model.ipynb):
-	-  First pass of the XGBoost model training.
-I split the data in train/test using a 80/20 split, stratified according to the distribution of 'y', e.g. if the customer defaults or not, and tuned the model using GridSearchCV for several hyperparameters.
+	-  Contains the first pass of the XGBoost model training.
+The data was splitted in train/test sets using an 80/20 split and stratified according to the distribution of `default.payment.next.month`, e.g. if the customer defaults or not.
+	-  The model hyperparameters were tuned using GridSearchCV.
-	-  The training results show that, as expected, the categories  with few elements, e.g. `education = others` and `marriage = others`, impact the model negatively and as well have low predicting power according to SHAP values, hence in the next revision they are discarded.
+	-  The training results show that, as expected, the categories  with few elements, e.g. `education = others` and `marriage = others`, impacted the model negatively and had low predictive power according to the SHAP values, hence in the next model iteration they are discarded.

 2. [01\_Model.ipynb](v0_Baseline_FeatureExploration/01_Model.ipynb):
-	- Second iteration of the XGBoost model training.
+	- Contains the second iteration of the XGBoost model.
-	- Following the same ETL and split procedure that in the first pass the training results show that, in general there's an increase in AUC by a couple percentual points for most categories or lowering the standard deviation in its value.
+	- Following the same ETL and split procedure as in the first pass, the training results show that in general there has been an increase in `ROC_AUC` by several percentage points for most categories or a reduction in the standard deviation.
 Therefore, confirming that the categories with few elements, e.g. `education = others` and `marriage = others`, impacted the model negatively.
-	- Moreover, the category `education = unknown` might be also considered to be discarded, but this is left for a further iteration of the model.
+	- Moreover, the category `education = unknown` might also be considered to be discarded, but this is left for a further iteration of the model.

 - [ x ] Implementation in Python of a simple data model that can be trained and predict whether a user will default or not, let us know if you prefer something other than Python

 **Answer:**

-There are two python scripts for which the instructions are on how to run them can be found in the [Deliverables](#deliverables) section which mainly involve activating the respective virtual environment.
+There are two python scripts for which the instructions on how to run them can be found in the [Deliverables](#deliverables) section which mainly involve activating the respective virtual environment.

 1. `model_training.py` trains a model based in the findings of `00_ExploratoryAnalysis_ETL.ipynb` and `01_Model.ipynb`
 2. `model_inference.py` takes a file with exactly the same features as `data.csv` and makes predictions, giving the output metrics.